allanmboyd/spidertest/README.md

 site.
 I want the machine to do these things for me.

 Finally, I want to have test reporting flexibility.
 I don't want my reporters to be coupled to the tests.
-I would like to be able to write reporters that don't have to worry about running tests and I would like to provide more than one if I want.
+I would like to be able to write reporters against a flexible API that don't have to worry about running tests and I would like to provide more than one if I want.

 SpiderTest aims to provide these features.
 It takes as input a start URL and a path to a folder containing test definitions (it's BDD by the way so tests can be nice and descriptive).
 If it gets a response from the start URL it looks for any tests matching the URL and executes the ones that it finds.
 Then it looks at the response to find more links that it can request.
-If it finds any then it requests them, gets a response and executes any matching tests and so the cycle continues until there are no more URLs to test.
+If it finds any that match any of its tests then it requests them, gets a response and executes any matching tests and so the cycle continues until there are no more URLs to test.
 Each matching test that it finds it associates with the corresponding URL.
 By discovering URLs and pairing them up with tests SpiderTest could be said to be automating test generation.
 The test results for each URL tested are encapsulated within a test suite result set.

 SpiderTest reporters are event driven - or at least event driven in the way SAX parsers are event driven (I'm not saying that reporters are SAX parsers btw just that they operate in the same way).
 When all the tests have been executed the